internxt/cli/README.md

   -t, --timeout=<value>      Configures the WebDAV server to use this timeout in minutes.
   -u, --username=<value>     Configures the WebDAV server to use this username for custom authentication.
   -w, --password=<value>     Configures the WebDAV server to use this password for custom authentication.

+HELPER FLAGS
+  -x, --non-interactive  [env: INXT_NONINTERACTIVE] Prevents the CLI from being interactive.
+When enabled, the CLI will
+                         not request input through the console and will throw errors directly.
+      --debug            [env: INXT_DEBUG] Enables debug mode.
+When enabled, the CLI will print debug messages to the console.

 GLOBAL FLAGS
   --json  Format output as json.